han-so1omon/BoidDac/readme.md

+TODO modify unstake logic so that account is not deleted if contract owner triggers unstake action
 TODO fix stake parameters
-TODO add cap to powered stake and get rid of max stake bonus rate.
-Perhaps 5% of total tokens staked
+TODO add cap to powered stake debugging
-TODO worker proposal fund
+TODO worker proposal fund debugging.
-TODO percentage of stake bonus to staked account
-TODO boidpower decay
+TODO percentage of stake bonus to staked account debugging TODO boidpower decay
+TODO check who pays for ram from BOID accounts
+TODO get rid of auto stake
+TODO update time parameters

+1. Migrate to the new contract structure but freeze staking 1a.
+Emplace in current stakers
+2. Finalize stake parameters for bonuses
+3. Unfreeze staking with the new parameters
+Note: Think about splitting up unfreezing for staking different from claiming
+4. Check who pays for ram on accounts
+5. Get rid of unused airdrop accounts

 Potential issue: call transtaked when account has nothing staked
   - Thus, we must pay for stake table RAM